Storehaus/SMISC/README.md

-# MISC - Modular Inventory Storage and Crafting
+# SMISC - Storehaus Modular Inventory Storage and Crafting

 PRs are welcome to this project, I hope the documentation is clear enough, but if you have any questions feel free to ask.